alialkhatib/alialkhatib.github.io/books.md

   (copyright law is ridiculous)
   and I *really* don't want to force you to send a bunch of unencrypted queries to Amazon or whatever to grab cover images.

-For reference, there are {% book.size %} books.
+For reference, there are {% site.data.books.size %} books.
 Okay here we go!

 {% for book in site.data.books %}
 - *{{book.title}}* by **{{book.authors| array_to_sentence_string }}**